Financial Basics · Tax Concepts

 Cons

-• State estate tax thresholds much lower (MA: $2M)
+• State estate tax thresholds can be much lower

 • Trust planning adds complexity